jt561/jt561.github.io/README.md

-This repository was created to be a portfolio with some persoanl details and projects.
+**This repository was created to be a portfolio with some personal details and projects.
-Please view it respectively.
+Please view it respectively.**

 [LICENSE](./LICENSE)
 ## Welcome to GitHub Pages